-In order to qualify for admission to The King's University College Bachelor of Education program applicants must already be in possession of an earned bachelor's degree comprising a minimum of 90 credits.
-The applicant must have achieved a minimum grade point average of 6 on the 9-point scale (or equivalent) for the last 60 credits of the degree.
+In order to qualify for admission to The King's University College Bachelor of Education program applicants must already be in possession of an earned bachelor's degree comprising a minimum of 90 creats.
+The applicant must have achieved a minimum grade point average of 2.50 on the Alpha 4.00 scale (or equivalent) for the last 60 credits of the degree.
 The degree must be from an acceptable institution.
 In Canada the institution must be a member of the Association of Universities and Colleges in Canada (AUCC) or its programs must be accredited by the Private Colleges Accreditation Board (PCAB).
 For information on acceptable institutions outside of Canada, please contact the Registry.
-In addition, the applicant's degree must contain courses that represent curricular breadth appropriate to a generalist elementary education orientation.
-The following academic areas should be represented in the first degree: Humanities (including English Literature, Philosophy, History, Theology); Social Sciences; Natural Sciences, Mathematics; Fine Arts/Foreign Languages; Physical Education, Canadian Studies and Computer Literacy.
+In addition, the applicant' s degree must contain courses that represent curricular breadth appropriate to a generalist elementary education orientation.
+The following items should be presented: